Ohio Legal Sports Betting Overview

 Future of Ohio Sports Betting

-It looks unlikely the Ohio Casino Commission will accept its maximum 25 applications for a Type A license, so there is scope for more applications in the future.
+The Ohio Casino Commission holds a maximum of 25 Type A license, so there is scope for more sportsbook applications in the future.
 Type A licenses are awarded to retail locations, which can then partner with operators to provide online sportsbooks.
 Initially, all Type A license holders are permitted one online sportsbook but may be able to apply for a second in the future.

 Ohio Sports Betting Locations